Who We Are

 In pace with the extensive assessment of clinical evidence, the TI has developed effective ways of knowledge translation and dissemination of this evidence to all active players involved in drug therapy: physicians, pharmacists, nurses and policy-makers (Ministry of Health) and is committed to analyzing its own impact.

 How We Are Funded

-Funds for the Therapeutics Initiative are provided by the Ministry of Health of British Columbia through a grant provided to the University of British Columbia.
-Our Website does not host any form of advertisement.
+The Therapeutics Initiative is funded by the British Columbia Ministry of Health.
+Our website does not host any form of advertisement.

 For more information on donor requirements, please read our Donate page.

 The Therapeutics Initiative has strict conflict of interest guidelines to ensure we meet the highest ethical standards and maintain our integrity.
 Transparent disclosure is essential to achieving these objectives.
 Participants in all aspects of our work ensure that they remain free from conflicts of interest.
 If a potential conflict arises, we strive to identify and resolve it.
 We welcome scientific or other comments to our website, but expect commentators who wish their remarks to be posted to meet the same standards by completing and submitting a standard disclosure of potential conflicts of interest form.